tonyabdo/tonyabdo.github.io/_projects/spool_holder.md

 ---
 layout: page
 title: Filament Spool Holder
-description: an alternative approach to mounting spool of filament on Ender V2
+description: an alternative approach to mounting a spool of filament on Ender V2
 img: assets/img/3D_printing/DSC07098_card.png
-importance: 3
+importance: 7
 category: 3D printing
 related_publications: false
 ---

+Originally, the spool of filament is mounted on the top for an Ender V2 which wouldn't work for me with my shelving setup.
+Fortunately, Elproducts (CHEP from YT) made a [side-mounted holder](https://www.thingiverse.com/thing:4309135) and Jrjmas [improved upon it](https://www.thingiverse.com/thing:4333835), but it still wouldn't work for me.
+With how they designed it, accessing the spool would be hard with all my printers next to eachother.
+As a result, I modified Jrjmas's design in Blender to allow for easier access of filament and maximize nesting of several Ender printers.
+You can find my remix [here](https://www.thingiverse.com/thing:6010000).

 <script src="https://cdn.jsdelivr.net/npm/swiper@11/swiper-element-bundle.min.js"></script>